An essay was published in late 2016 on Ecorazzi with the title “Selective Personhood Syndrome – It’s Terminal.”

 Thankfully, there are fans who look for more similarities than differences.
 And, in SGA, it is the Wraith fans who keep the art and the fandom going, who are the most passionate, and who crowd out antiquated, xenophobic views.

-Though I see Wraith as human hybrids (all of them, not just Michael and his crew, and no matter how Wraith view themselves as separate or better), ultimately, I don’t care who gets classified as a person or not, or for what reasons, or by whom, because 1) others exist for their own reasons and define their lives on their own terms, not by humans, and 2) the category of personhood (or legal personhood) is not criteria for behaving equitably and respectfully toward others, here on Earth or anywhere.
-All from all species should be treated and met with goodwill and not objectified, not just humans.
+Though I see Wraith as human hybrids (all of them, not just Michael and his crew, and no matter how some Wraith such as the runner hunters may see themselves as separate or better), ultimately, I don’t care who gets classified as a person or not, or for what reasons, or by whom, because 1) others exist for their own reasons and define their lives on their own terms, not by humans, and 2) the category of personhood (or legal personhood) is not criteria for behaving equitably and respectfully toward others, here on Earth or anywhere.
+All from all species should be treated and met with goodwill and not objectified, not just humans or those with a silly arbitrary threshold of human DNA.